There’s keyword research, and then there’s competitive keyword research.

 This wraps up the in-depth guide to competitive keyword research which you’ve hopefully found helpful.
 If you’d like to learn more about how competitive keyword research works, visit our homepage at www.ispionage.com and enter a competitor URL or a keyword to get started.
 You can try it for free in order to find out if competitive keyword research is right for you.

-Joe Putnam (@josephputnam) is the Director of Marketing at iSpionage.
-He’s helped organizations increase SEO traffic over 400%, conversion rates 133%, and AdWords conversions 10X.
+Joe Putnam (@josephputnam) is the founder of Conversion Engine.
+He’s helped organizations increase SEO traffic, conversion rates, and AdWords conversions 10X.
 Get in touch with him via Clarity to improve your content marketing, SEO, PPC, and CRO results.